-Given the faster resumption of economy in Mainland China from the devastation of the pandemic, the Group is cautiously optimistic on the sales of residential units of its Central Square in the year onwards as Central Square is located in one of the prime residential areas and has the advantages of direct accessibility to the subway and a robust pedestrian street anchored by restaurants and retail stores.
+Apart from the expected position impact on the leasing segment resulting from the uplifting of COVID-19 curbs in China, it is expected that uplifting measures will be helpful to rebuild consumers' confidence in the property market.
+Meanwhile, the Group is cautiously optimistic on the sales of residential units of its Central Square as it is located in one of the prime residential areas in Shenyang and having the advantages of direct accessibility to the subway and a busy pedestrian street anchored by restaurants and retail stores.

-Upon preliminary works of the second phase of Central Square which is separated by a street and directly facing to the first phase will start upon settlement with several recalcitrant inhabitants.
-Second phase is also a mixed development project, and its positioning will be thematically in line with the first phase.
+Preliminary works of the second phase of Central Square which is directly facing to the first phase will start upon settlement of the remaining settlers, which was affected by the COVID-19 controlling measures.
+The second phase is also a mixed development project, and its positioning will be thematically in line with the first phase.

 The Group will continue to study conversion of usage of some other land bank assets from industrial to commercial in Nanjing and Tianjin for the purposes of increasing both the land value and return from development of such land after conversion.
-The Group's strategy in the development of large scale property projects remains unchanged.